petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/the-ideal-customer-profile/strengths-and-red-flags.md

 It is important to remember that these lists are not exhaustive, and none of these items alone make it a 100% win or 100% lost case.
 But the more thumbs up and the less thumbs down, the stronger our chances of winning are.

-## Liferay Experience Cloud SaaS Ideal Opportunity Learnings
+## Liferay SaaS Ideal Opportunity Learnings

 Liferay carries out win-loss interviews with our sales teams, and sometimes also with prospects, so that a good understanding of where Liferay can (and can not) be successful can be obtained.

-Liferay Experience Cloud SaaS is a relatively new offering, with more being learned regularly about types of opportunities that are more successful than others.
+Liferay SaaS is a relatively new offering, with more being learned regularly about types of opportunities that are more successful than others.
 To date the following common elements have been observed:

 * Public Sites
 * Commerce capabilities included
-* Integration and low-cde capabilities
+* Integration and low-code capabilities
 * 50-100K starting point

 ### Public Sites